jms-guy/timekeep/docs/commands.md

     - Lists programs being tracked by service
     - `timekeep ls`

-- `stats`
+- `info`
-    - Shows stats for currently tracked programs.
+    - Shows basic info for currently tracked programs.
 Accepts program name as argument to show in-depth stats for that program, else shows basic stats for all programs
-    - `timekeep stats`, `timekeep stats notepad.exe`
+    - `timekeep info`, `timekeep info notepad.exe`

 - `active`
     - Display list of current active sessions being tracked by service
     - `timekeep active`

 - `history`
-    - Shows session history for a given program
+    - Shows session history, may take program name as argument to filter sessions shown
-    - `timekeep history notepad.exe`
+    - `timekeep history`, `timekeep history notepad.exe`
+    - Flags available for further filtering:
+        - ex. `timekeep history --date 2025-09-30 --limit 10`
+        - `date` (2006-01-02) - Show sessions open on given date
+        - `start` (2006-01-02) - Show sessions open on or after given date
+        - `end` (2006-01-02) - If flag is given alongside `start`, will filter sessions open up-to given date
+        - `limit` (25) - Will specify number of sessions to show at one time.
+Default 25

 - `refresh`
     - Sends a manual refresh command to the service